ess-dmsc/cpp-template/README.md

 # Template C++ Project

-A starting point for new C++ projects with boilerplate/default:
+A starting point for new ESS DMSC C++ projects with boilerplate/default:
 - CMake
 - Conan
 - github PR template